ibm-cloud-docs/BlockStorage/disaster-recovery.md

 ## Fail over to the replica volume by using the SL CLI

-Use the following commaand to fail a block volume over to a specific replicant volume.
+Use the following command to fail a block volume over to a specific replicant volume.
   ```
   # slcli block disaster-recovery-failover --help
   Usage: slcli block disaster-recovery-failover [OPTIONS] VOLUME_ID